 I made my way down the mountain, to the trailhead, overshooting MA 2 since I wasn't really paying attention, and then doubled back, heading to the parking lot where we dropped Rainbow off at, before Papa Monkey texted to let me know he was at the Papa Johns.

 Since I apparently hadn't hiked enough today, I walked to the Pap John's and got a pizza and 2 liter bottle of soda at half off.
-(I only ate half the pizza, but unlike the last pizza I got, I knew it'd not turn into unappetizing mush overnight.)
+(I only ate half the pizza, but unlike the last pizza I got, I knew it wouldn't turn into unappetizing mush overnight.)

 Yesterday, on my way up to Greylock, I made a reservation at the Williamstown Motel, since they offered a shuttle from the trailhead and were very close to a grocery store for resupply.
 I called them up while we were waiting on our pizza, and was able to get my room upgraded to a double, and the three of us split the bill, making it far cheaper than it otherwise would have been.